 The Wealth Club was originally founded by Gordon Appleby.
 He became a full-time investor in early 2000 and shortly thereafter started a free meeting called The Newbie Club—the precursor to today’s Wealth Club.
 This meeting provided a unique environment for new investors to meet and begin their journey into real estate.

 The meeting quickly gained popularity and attendance by both new and seasoned investors alike.
 What was most notable from the beginning was the willingness of the “old pros” to team up with newer investors, teaching them to bird dog and wholesale.
-Thus the early Wealth Club began a reputation of action-oriented support and encouragement.
+Thus, the early Wealth Club began a reputation for action-oriented support and encouragement.

 Gordon later developed and offered a more intense education opportunity called The Real Estate Investor’s Armed and Dangerous Boot Camp, bringing together 10 of the top local investors who taught on every aspect of launching a real estate business.
 It was later dubbed